-A delicious and simple humus recipe made with jackfruit seeds, which have a nearly identical taste and texture to garbanzo beans.
+A delicious and simple hummus recipe made with jackfruit seeds, which have a nearly identical taste and texture to garbanzo beans.

-- 3 cups cooked jackfruit seeds see jackfruit seed cooking instructions above
+- 3 cups PRE-COOKED jackfruit seeds (*see jackfruit seed cooking instructions above)

 - 1/4 cup extra virgin olive oil

 - 3/4 cups water (or veggie bouillon)